bazelbuild/bazelisk/README.md

   be a release candidate version like `0.20.0rc3`.
 - `last_green` refers to the Bazel binary that was built at the most recent commit that passed [Bazel CI](https://buildkite.com/bazel/bazel-bazel).
 Ideally this binary should be very close to Bazel-at-head.
 - `last_downstream_green` points to the most recent Bazel binary that builds and tests all [downstream projects](https://buildkite.com/bazel/bazel-at-head-plus-downstream) successfully.
+- `last_rc` points to the most recent release candidate.
+If there is no active release candidate, Bazelisk uses the latest Bazel release instead.
+Currently only the Go version of Bazelisk supports this value.

-In the future I will add support for release candidates and for building Bazel from source at a given commit.
+In the future I will add support for building Bazel from source at a given commit.

 ## Other features